 - a) The Event.
 48 shots, with four (4) stages at 10, 15, 20, and 25 yards, with two (2) series of 6 shots in each stage. - b) Targets.
 AP-1 Target.
 The range is constructed with two barricades on either side of a 60-foot opening.
 The target moves from behind one barricade, travels 60 feet in 6 seconds, and goes behind the opposite barricade.
 For each target run, the target will first run from right to left, and then from left to right.
-The Range Officer will release the target for the each run after the competitor has assumed the ready position for that series. - c) Firing Points.
+The Range Officer will release the target for each run after the competitor has assumed the ready position for that series. - c) Firing Points.
 Three-foot square firing points are marked at the proper firing distance for each stage of fire.
 Firing points must be centered on the 60-foot opening.
 Competitors must remain within this firing point while firing all shots in each stage. - d) Ready (Start) Position.
 The Range Officer will invite each competitor to enter the firing point for the first stage and give the command LOAD AND MAKE READY.
 The competitor must then load, return the pistol to the holster, and assume the starting position.
 The starting position is when the competitor stands facing the target with pistol holstered and both hands held at shoulder height (Rule 6.1.3). - e) Start Signal.
 When the competitor assumes the starting position, the Range Officer shall release the target for the first right-left run (there is no audible signal).
 The competitor may commence fire when the target appears. - g) Firing Procedure.
 After completing the right to left run, the competitor must reload, holster their pistol, and assume the ready position for the second left-right run.
 The Range Officer will release the target when the competitor assumes the starting position.
 After that series, the competitor will reload, holster his pistol, and move back for the next stage where this procedure will start again. - f) Event Time Limit.
 The competitor has 7 1⁄2 minutes to complete all four stages of the event, starting with the LOAD AND MAKE READY command for the first stage.
-After completing each stage, the competitor must reload, holster their pistol, and move back to the next firing point.
+After completing each stage, the competitor must reload, holster their pistol, and move back to the next firing point. - g) Penalties.
+In addition to the penalties specified in Rule 6.1.12, 10 points must be deducted from the competitor's score for firing a shot that hits a barricade.

-TABLE 5 - MOVING TARGET EVENT COURSE OF FIRE

-Stage Distance Series (3 series in each stage) Time/ Series Position

-10 yards 6 shots, right to left target run

-I 10 yarus 6 shots, left to right target run 6 seconds Standing

-45 6 shots, right to left target run for each series only
+TABLE 5 - MOVING TARGET EVENT COURSE OF FIRE Stage Distance Series (3 series in each stage) Time/ Series Position 10 yards 6 shots, right to left target run 6 seconds Cı li 10 yards 6 shots, left to right target run for each Standing only 15 yards 6 shots, right to left target run series Offity

-II 15 yards 6 shots, left to right target run
+II 6 shots, left to right target run

-3 shots, right to left target run Standing
+3 shots, right to left target run

 3 shots, left to right target run

-III 20 yards 3 shots, right to left target run
+20 yards 3 shots, right to left target run

-3 shots, left to rifle target run 6 seconds
+3 shots, left to rifle target run 6 seconds Standing

 3 shots, right to left target run for each series only

-IV 3 shots, left to right target run
+3 shots, left to right target run

-25 yards 3 shots, right to left target run 1
+IV 25 yards 3 shots, right to left target run

-3 shots, left to right target run 1
+3 shots, left to right target run